-In many large-scale solutions, data is divided into separate partitions that can be managed and accessed separately.
+In many large-scale solutions, data is divided into partitions that can be managed and accessed separately.
 Partitioning can improve scalability, reduce contention, and optimize performance.
-Another benefit of partitioning is that it can provide a mechanism for dividing data by the pattern of use.
-For example, you can archive older, less active (cold) data in cheaper data storage.
+It can also provide a mechanism for dividing data by usage pattern.
+For example, you can archive older data in cheaper data storage.

 Why partition data?

 Improve scalability.
 When you scale up a single database system, it will eventually reach a physical hardware limit.
 If you divide data across multiple partitions, each hosted on a separate server, you can scale out the system almost indefinitely.

 Improve performance.
 Data access operations on each partition take place over a smaller volume of data.
 Correctly done, partitioning can make your system more efficient.
 Operations that affect more than one partition can run in parallel.